Edictum

 LimitDefaultCounts

-max_attempts500All pre_execute calls (including denials)
+max_attempts500All pre_execute calls (including blocked calls)

 max_tool_calls200Successful executions only